buysoft/buys-stash.github.io/_posts/2022-08-09-azdevops-selfhostedagents-insideaks.markdown

         $Result = Invoke-WebRequest -Uri $URI -Method get -Headers $Headers -UseBasicParsing
         ($Result.Content | ConvertFrom-Json).value | Select-Object name, id

 Do you want to build this with Linux?
-No problem, go to the Dockerfile [here](...) and use it in the next steps:
+No problem, go to the Dockerfile [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#create-and-build-the-dockerfile-1) and use it in the next steps:

 1. Download [Docker Desktop](https://docs.docker.com/get-docker/) for your Operating System and install Docker Desktop.
 Since I am using Windows I have selected Windows.
-  > If there is any issue with installing or using Docker Desktop in your Operating System then I can   help you out but do not have any troubleshooting tips on this page.
+  > If there is any issue with installing or using Docker Desktop in your Operating System then I can  help you out but I do not have any troubleshooting tips on this page.

 2. After the installation choose a location where you want to save the files we are about to make.
 If you are coding inside a repository just create a new branch and a folder of your choosing.
 I created the folder: **C:\dockeragent**
-3. Inside this folder we save the DockerFile which can be found [here](...).
+3. Inside this folder we save the DockerFile which can be found [here](https://github.com/buys-stash/in-a-box/blob/main/azdevops-selfhostedagents/dockerimages/windows/Dockerfile).
-4. Also inside the same folder we save a file called start.ps1 which can be found [here](...).
+4. Also inside the same folder we save a file called start.ps1 which can be found [here](https://github.com/buys-stash/in-a-box/blob/main/azdevops-selfhostedagents/dockerimages/windows/start.ps1).
 5. Now start a new PowerShell-window or use the terminal inside Visual Studio Code.
 6. Navigate to the folder you saved the previous created files.